amplience/dc-integration-middleware/docs/dev/import.md

 When using something like Next.js, or a similar route-based framework, this should be in `/pages/api/index.js`.
 This will essentially add the `/api` route to your project.
 Whether this route functions depends on if the `INTEGRATION_MIDDLEWARE_SERVER` environment variable is true, though it can also be changed via the `enableMiddleware` method.

+By default, clientside uses of the project will not try to contact the middleware API either.
+If `INTEGRATION_MIDDLEWARE_SERVER` is defined and true _at build time_, the middleware api is assumed to be present at `/api` and will be used.
+This can be controlled via the `enableMiddleware` method in a similar way.
+Regardless of any settings, requests can use middleware APIs by providing the property `middleware_url` in the method params.

 You should also export an init function.

 ```javascript